-The much-anticipated Toronto Dyke March will be held on Saturday.
+The much-anticipated Toronto Dyke March is held on Saturday of festival weekend.
 It begins on Church and Hayden streets and continues west along Bloor, south down Yonge, east on Carlton, and then proceeds to the rally at Allan Gardens.

 The Toronto Gay Pride weekend culminates on Sunday at 2 pm, with the Toronto Gay Pride Parade, a hugely attended procession that commences at the intersection of Bloor Street East and Church Street.
-It then heads west to Yonge Street and proceeds south all the way to Yonge-Dundas Square, where the Final Play Pride Festival celebration takes place from 2 pm until 11 pm and features a slew of exciting artists, including pop star Joe Jonas and his band DNCE, Glee favorite Alex Newell, the string quartet Well-Strung, and many others.
+It then heads west to Yonge Street and proceeds south all the way to Yonge-Dundas Square, where the Final Play Pride Festival celebration takes place from 2 pm until 11 pm and features a slew of exciting artists.

 Looking for tips on what to see and do while attending Pride?
 Check out the Toronto Top Attractions and Experiences Guide